zacharygoh/url-shortener/extensions/2-blockchain-dex-events.md

 1. Using [https://polygon-rpc.com/](https://polygon-rpc.com/) RPC node as a service, write the code and RPC call to obtain `totalSupply` of the [MANA token](https://polygonscan.com/token/0xa1c57f48f0deb89f569dfbe6e2b7f46d33606fd4) issued on the Polygon (MATIC) blockchain.
 You may consider using the ERC-20 ABI for your solution.

-** You may approach the above with or without a library.
-If you do choose to use a library, you can select one in your preferred language.
-For instance, since we are on a Ruby/Rails stack, we use https://github.com/EthWorks/ethereum.rb.
+** _You may approach the above natively or with a library such as [Ethereum.rb](https://github.com/EthWorks/ethereum.rb), [web3js](https://web3js.readthedocs.io/en/v1.7.1/), or [ethers](https://docs.ethers.io/v5/)_

 ## DEX event logs

-1. Given the following [USDC/ETH pool on Uniswap V2](https://v2.info.uniswap.org/pair/0xb4e16d0168e52d35cacd2c6185b44281ec28c9dc).
-Using the Etherscan block explorer, where can we see the list of recent swaps?
-(You may use screenshot to show your answers)
+1. Using the [Etherscan](https://etherscan.io/) block explorer, find a list of recent swaps for the following [USDC/ETH pool on Uniswap V2](https://v2.info.uniswap.org/pair/0xb4e16d0168e52d35cacd2c6185b44281ec28c9dc)?
+Provide a screenshot for your response.

 1.  [https://etherscan.io/tx/0x5e555836bacad83ac3989dc1ec9600800c7796d19d706f007844dfc45e9703ac/](https://etherscan.io/tx/0x5e555836bacad83ac3989dc1ec9600800c7796d19d706f007844dfc45e9703ac/) is a swap transaction on a Uniswap V2 pool.
 One of the associated swaps here is a trade from 1.15481 ETH to $3,184.35.
 Determine in the block explorer where that raw number is coming from and how it is being derived.
 (You may use screenshot to show your answers)